abhi18av/MastersPrep/coursera-applications.md

  ## Applications

-- Online Games: Literature, New Media, and Narrative
-- Julia Scientific Programming
-- Miracles of Human Language: An Introduction to Linguistics
 - S Functional Programming Principles in Scala
 - S Introduction to Genomic Technologies
 - S Introduction to Game Design